 CP 376395 hydrochloride

-Potent and selective CRF1 receptor antagonist (Ki values are 12 and >10000 nM for CRF1 and CRF2 receptors respectively).
+CP 376395 hydrochloride is a potent and selective CRF1 receptor antagonist (Ki values are 12 and >10000 nM for CRF1 and CRF2 receptors respectively).
+Binds at an allosteric site.
 Attenuates CRF-induced activation of the HPA axis in vivo following i.v. administration.
 Orally active.

 |Storage||Desiccate at RT|